-- Modify the location of the firewall in the folder tree, - Enable the configuration of network interfaces from the SMC server.
-This feature is disabled by default and the Network interfaces tab is in read-only mode. - Generate a connecting package for the firewall.
-For more information about this package, refer to Connecting SNS firewalls to the SMC server. - Add customized variables used in SNS CLI scripts or in network objects, - Create and manage filter and NAT rules, - Manage network interfaces; refer to Managing network interfaces. - Define the contact address and the output interface to be used by default in VPN topologies, - Add a certificate on the firewall, - Obtain information about high availability when clusters are used.
+- · Modify the location of the firewall in the folder tree, - Enable the configuration of network interfaces and routing from the SMC server.
+This feature is disabled by default and the Interfaces and Routing tabs are in read-only mode. - Generate a connecting package for the firewall.
+For more information about this package, refer to Connecting SNS firewalls to the SMC server. - · Add customized variables used in SNS CLI scripts or in objects, - Create and manage filter and NAT rules, - Manage network interfaces; refer to Configure network interfaces. - Define the contact address and the output interface to be used by default in VPN topologies, - Add a certificate on the firewall, - Obtain information about high availability when clusters are used.